 There are a few reasons why it's important to keep the font on your resume simple.
-First of all, many of them are read by the applicant tracking systems and not by people.
-Those systems work best reading text rather than fancy formatting.
+First of all, many of them are read by applicant tracking systems and not by people.
+Those systems work best reading plain and simple text rather than that with fancy formatting.

 The Best Resume Font Type to Use